 Our Inclusion and Education actions

 Youth unemployment and insecurity have worrying, even dramatic, consequences worldwide in economic and human terms.
-In France, more than 16%1 of young people are unemployed and 100,000 out of every 700,000 students leave school every year with no qualifications.
+In France, around 95,000 young people leave the education system* every year with no qualifications.

 TotalEnergies' commitment to helping young people is driven by the firm belief that sustainable development cannot be achieved without effective solutions to promote their professional and social inclusion.
 They are instrumental in both the future of the territories and their vitality.